osg-htc/docs/docs/security/tokens/using-tokens.md

     For tokens used against an HTCondor-CE, set `<SERVER AUDIENCE>` to
     `<CE FQDN>:<CE PORT>`.

-1. Copy the output of `oidc-token` into a file on the host where you need SciToken authentication, e.g. an HTCondor or XRootD client.
+1. Copy the output of `oidc-token` into a file on the host where you need bearer token authentication, e.g. an HTCondor or XRootD client.

 #### Reloading an OIDC profile